Expat writer Jake Stamp takes us grocery shopping in Antigua, Guatemala in this affectionate piece about life in this Central American country.

-Called La Bodegona, it’s a jumble of too-small-aisles crammed with shoppers, limited products, and salsa music so loud conversation is almost impossible.
+We have supermarkets in Antigua, obviously, but not like those back in Europe or North America.
+In the two La Bodegona branches, you’ll find a jumble of too-small-aisles crammed with shoppers, limited products, and salsa music blasted so loud that conversation is almost impossible.

 Employees hand out free samples to everyone passing them.
 Slices of mortadella, raw hot dogs, mayonnaise squirted on a saltine, artificial sweeteners added to orange juice.

 To promote sales, items will often have another random item taped to it.
 A ballpoint pen taped to slices of processed cheese.
 A plastic cup taped to a four-pack of toilet paper.
 Maybe a can of tuna attached to a bottle of rum.
 Or three pencils with a can of sardines?
 Who decides what item goes with what?
 Do they have meetings about this?

 Despite the joys of the supermarket, most people go to the public market.

 Covering several acres on the western edge of the city, the market is a labyrinth of small stalls, most only one-to two-meters wide, and a meter deep.

 The municipal market sells pretty much everything imaginable.
 Clothing, watches, cell phone covers, cooking utensils, rope, power tools, fireworks, live chickens, roasted iguanas impaled on a stick, concrete fountains, furniture, sculptures, cleaning products, plates, cups, bowls, belts, and of course, fresh produce.

 After entering through a small doorway, you’ll pass small stalls crammed with bootleg CDs and DVDs.